Sisters who escaped Turpin ‘House of Horrors’ say parents used Bible to justify abuse - NewsBreak

 A Southern California county has brought in outside investigators to look into whether its social services system failed to provide adequate housing, food and other services for 13 siblings since they were rescued from the horribly abusive conditions in 2018.

 Some of the children reported they “felt betrayed” by local officials’ handling of their cases, said Melissa Donaldson, Riverside County’s director of victim services.
-Donaldson said there were times when the children did not have a safe place to stay or enough food.Police ID woman whose leg was found by Florida fishermen; death ruled a homicide
+Donaldson said there were times when the children did not have a safe place to stay or enough food.Police ID woman whose body part was found by fishermen; death ruled a homicide

 ABC News reported Friday that Riverside County has hired a private law firm to look into allegations the seven adult and six minor children in the Turpin family did not get basic services after they were freed from their parents’ prison-like home.